strimzi/governance/GOVERNANCE.md

 #### Votes on changes to governance

 With the exception of maintainers and component owners marking themselves as emeritus, all changes in the governance repository require an **explicit majority** of **maintainers**.
+These votes are held on the maintainers email list.

 #### Votes on adding or removing maintainers

 Votes to add or remove a maintainer require an **explicit majority** of **maintainers**.
+These votes are held on the maintainers email list.

 #### Votes on adding or removing component owners

 Votes to add or remove a component owners require an **explicit majority** of **maintainers**.
+These votes are held on the maintainers email list.

 #### Votes on proposals